tmgthb/Autonomous-Agents/README.md

 - AutoP2C (An LLM-Based Agent Framework): introduces "Paper-to-Code", a task transforming multimodal paper content into executable code repositories, with repository blueprint extraction, multimodal content parsing, hierarchical task decomposition, and iterative feedback-driven implementation components.
 - The framework analyzes existing codebases for structure, extracts and integrates text, images, and tables from papers using tools like MinerU, plans code generation hierarchically, and iteratively refines code through feedback.
-- AutoP2C, a multi-agent framework based on large language models, generates multi-file code repositories and explanatory diagrams, addressing challenges of multimodal input and structured code output.
+- AutoP2C, a multi-agent framework based on LLMs, generates multi-file code repositories and explanatory diagrams, addressing challenges of multimodal input and structured code output.

 ---